-I’d always wanted to go to Las Casas Filipinas de Acuzar in Bataan, but for one reason and another, it did not push through.
+I’d always wanted to go to Las Casas Filipinas de Acuzar in Bataan.
 This summer, Hali and I went with my family for an overnight stay in this heritage resort!
-Here’s our experience + comprehensive travel guide to Las Casas Filipinas de Acuzar.
+Here’s our overnight stay experience and comprehensive travel guide to Las Casas Filipinas de Acuzar.

 Our experience in Las Casas Filipinas de Acuzar